 Tell your doctor if you have allergies to any other medicines, foods, preservatives

 Tell your doctor if you have or have had any of the following medical conditions:

 serious kidney disease

-swallowing or digestive problems, such as stomach pain, reflux or ulcers
+swallowing or digestive problems, such as stomach pain, reflux, ulcers, Barrett's

 low vitamin D levels